swiftlang/swift/docs/proposals/Enums.rst

     ...
   }

-However, they are similar to C unions in that they allow a single type to contain a value of two or more other types.
+They are also similar to C unions in that they allow a single type to contain a value of two or more other types.
 Unlike C unions, however, ADTs remember which type they contain, and can be switched over, guaranteeing that only the currently inhabited type is ever used::